 The kratom trees natural environment of southeast Asia is very humid, but will still grow well and even thrive in low humidity.
 Even in the second driest air in the United States kratom plants do well!!
 The Bounty botanicals garden resides in the heart of Arizona where our outdoor kratom thrives!
 Beyond adapting your plant to its new environment upon arrival working to keep the humidity high is probably more trouble than its worth, but if you would like to increase humidity for your plant a greenhouse for outdoor plants or a humidifier for indoor plants will work just fine.

 Being from a tropical environment kratom loves being warm.
 Temperatures of 80 to 90 degrees seem to be ideal, but it will tolerate temperatures from the low 30s to past 100 degrees Fahrenheit.
-Consistent temperatures below 70 degrees will not necessarily harm your plants but growth will be slowed and the plant may drop its leaves if exposed to temperatures in the 50s for an extended length of time.
+Consistent temperatures below 70 degrees will not necessarily harm your plants but growth will be slowed and the plant may drop its leaves if exposed to low temperatures for an extended length of time.
 If the leaves do drop, don't panic!
 The plant has just gone dormant and will resume growing once the temperatures rise, although it is important to protect your plant from freezing temps by using a greenhouse, bringing indoors, or other means you'd like to implement.

 -When growing indoors temperature shouldn't be much of a problem .
 If it tends to get chilly at night it's best to have the lights on during that time and off during the day.